9/15 in Yankee History

 game of today’s doubleheader.
 The protested game is called a tie with

 all stats retained except those following the disputed call.
 The Indians

 take the regularly scheduled game‚ 5-4‚ then lose the replay‚ 3-1.

 1929: The Yankees and Indians trade shutouts‚ with New York winning the opener‚ 1-0 behind Tom Zachary (11-0).
 Zachary allows 4 hits.
 In the nitecap‚ Willis Hudlin is even stingier‚ giving up 3 singles‚ as Cleveland wins‚ 10-0.
 It is

 Hudlin’s 14th win over New York in the past three seasons.

 1926:The Yankees beat the Indians 6-4‚ as Bob Meusel drives home three runs with three sacrifice flies.
 This ties the ML record set by Harry Steinfeldt in 1909.
 Bob Shawkey is the winning hurler.

 1921: Babe Ruth hits home run no. 55 in New York’s 10-6 win over the Browns in the opener of a doubleheader.
 The Yanks also take game 2‚ 13-5.

 1908: The Highlanders’ Pete Wilson makes his Major League debut by shutting out Boston‚ 1-0.

-1881: Slow Joe Doyle, who as a Highlander became the first Major League pitcher of the 20th century to throw a shutout in his first two starts, is born.
+1881: Slow Joe Doyle, who became the first Major League pitcher of the 20th century to throw a shutout in his first two starts, is born.